-As you may know, the D.A.R.E. t-shirt began as a piece of merchandise originally produced for a drugs awareness program that was launched in L.A. in 1983.
-The aforementioned irony isn't only due to a piece of anti-drug propaganda becoming a stoner favourite, but also that it outlasted and outshone the relatively unsuccessful campaign.
-While the shirt became internationally recognised, the program didn't really work.
+As you may know, the D.A.R.E t-shirt began as a piece of merchandise originally produced for a drugs awareness program that was launched in L.A. in 1983.
+The aforementioned irony isn't only due to a piece of anti-drug propaganda becoming a stoner favorite, but also that it outlasted and outshone the relatively unsuccessful campaign.
+While the shirt became internationally recognized, the program didn't really work.

-At its peak in the mid-90s, D.A.R.E. was practiced in 75% of American schools and cost tax payers around $200 million to run.
+At its peak in the mid 90s, D.A.R.E was practiced in 75% of American schools and cost tax payers around $200 million to run.
 A few years later, the cost of the program was ambiguously estimated at between $200 million and $2 billion.
 At the same time, there were already more than a dozen studies published claiming that the program had "absolutely no measurable effect on drug use."
-Consequently, in the early 2000s, an organisation called the Government Accountability Office stepped in to evaluate D.A.R.E.
-The federal watchdog was dedicated to monitoring government spending of taxpayer money, and was aware that D.A.R.E. was churning through its fair share of funds.
-The GAO's studies looked at kids five to 10 years after being involved in the D.A.R.E. program, and in each instance, it found "no significant differences in illicit drug use," between them and a control group.
-As a result, funding was pulled, and D.A.R.E. plunged into financial trouble by 2010.
+Consequently, in the early 2000s, an organization called the Government Accountability Office stepped in to evaluate D.A.R.E.
+The federal watchdog was dedicated to monitoring government spending of taxpayer money, and was aware that D.A.R.E was churning through its fair share of funds.
+The GAO's studies looked at kids five to 10 years after being involved in the D.A.R.E program, and in each instance, it found "no significant differences in illicit drug use," between them and a control group.
+As a result, funding was pulled, and D.A.R.E plunged into financial trouble by 2010.

 Text Briony Wright